Welcome to Southwestern Oregon Community College

 Childhood Education and Family Studies Program Accreditation

-Both the Associate of Science with an emphasis in Childhood Education and Family Studies and our Associate in Applied Science in Childhood Education and Family Studies are now accredited through the National Association for the Education of Young Children Early Childhood Associate Degree Accreditation (NAEYC ECADA) organization.
+Both the Associate of Science with an emphasis in Childhood Education and Family Studies and our Associate of Applied Science in Childhood Education and Family Studies are now accredited through the National Association for the Education of Young Children Early Childhood Associate Degree Accreditation (NAEYC ECADA) organization.

 Public Notice of Non-Discrimination